’90s No. 1s Revisited: “How Am I Supposed To Live Without You”

 Let’s give “How Am I Supposed To Live Without You?” a listen:

 Bolton is loved by fans for his vocal abilities, emotional energy and taste for torch songs.
 He also is loathed by detractors for all the same reasons.
 But much of Bolton’s work is not only defensible, but quite underrated and good, particularly his 1991 8x platinum smash Time, Love and Tenderness, which produced five hit singles.
-But at the time of this particular song’s release, the answer to Bolton’s question was, “I don’t care how or whether you live without me, because your song is driving me crazy.”
+But this song is annoying.

 Does it hold up?
 To whatever extent this breakup song was novel at the time, it certainly seems trite in retrospect.
-The electronic piano in the intro dates this song immediately, putting its seeds squarely in the 1980s, and Bolton’s pained bellowing on this track is categorically uncool, difficult to listen to and starkly at odds with today’s male pop vocalists.
-It’s worth noting, though, that Bolton did enjoy a brief bump in public interest five years ago when he teamed up with The Lonely Island on 2011’s “Jack Sparrow,” which hit No. 69 on the Hot 100, his first appearance on that chart since 1997 (and his last to date).
-And to this day, Bolton enjoys a dedicated fanbase, as evidenced by this video’s overwhelmingly positive Like-to-Unlike ratio on YouTube.
+The electronic piano in the intro dates this song immediately, putting its inspiration squarely in the 1980s, and Bolton’s pained bellowing on this track is categorically uncool, difficult to listen to and starkly at odds with today’s male pop vocalists.
+It’s worth noting, though, that Bolton did enjoy a brief bump in public interest when he teamed up with The Lonely Island on 2011’s “Jack Sparrow,” which hit No. 69 on the Hot 100, his first appearance on that chart since 1997 (and his most recent to date, as of this writing).
+And to this day, Bolton enjoys a dedicated fan base, as evidenced by this video’s overwhelmingly positive Like-to-Unlike ratio on YouTube.
 But we never liked it, and we still don’t.